Treasures of Scotland

-Check out of the hotel in the morning and drive to Glasgow, stopping in the city of Perth en route.
+Check out of the hotel in the morning and drive to Glasgow, stopping in the city of Perth and enjoying a talk by Kenneth en route.

 After lunch, continue to the Antonine Wall at Rough Castle for a visit of this ancient monument.
 A turf fortification built by the Romans, the Antonine Wall represented the northernmost frontier of the Roman Empire.
 The associated “Rough Castle” was one of sixteen forts that lined the wall from between which troops would move, using the road known as the Military Way.

 Arrive in Glasgow in the late afternoon and check in to the hotel.